|

 concordances |

 By definition, a concordance is a device that takes the principal words of a document and arranges them alphabetically in a vertical spine to cross on the horizontal with the passage or line in which each word occurs.
-In the three concordance works here, I have adapted the device to combine words from Trump’s words at the Ellipse on January 6, 2021 text with words from other politicians and writers of foundational documents in American history.
+In the three concordance works here, I have adapted the device to combine Trump’s words from January 6, 2021 with words from foundational documents in American history.
 In each of the three concordances, Trump's words form the vertical red spine.
-The black horizontal lines are formed with words that recontextualize the tumultuous time surrounding the 2020 presidential election and in particular the events of January 6.
-The recontextualization helps to frame questions about the role of history and historical documents at a time when the leadership of the United States ignores them.
+The black horizontal lines are formed with words that recontextualize the tumultuous time surrounding the 2020 presidential election.
 The three concordances were installed as wall texts in Riggs Gallery at the Maryland Institute College of Art in the summer of 2021.
 A room of large loud text surrounded the viewer while the sounds of erasure filled the space from the installation of palimpsest in the adjoining room.
-From the room with the wall texts, battlefield was installed nearby.
-A viewer could read the texts while the projected news media photograph of the flags borne by January 6 protestors could be seen degrading into a black and white wall drawing of flagpoles. see more of palimpsest here see more of battlefield here The wall texts lived a second life as they were deinstalled.
-As I scraped away most of words composing the central spine, along with some of the surrounding horizontal lines, a new image emerged.
+Battlefield was installed nearby.
+A viewer could read the texts while the projected news media photograph of the flags borne by January 6 protestors could be seen dissolving into a black and white wall drawing of flagpoles. see more of palimpsest here see more of battlefield here The wall texts lived a second life as they were deinstalled.
+As I scraped away most of words composing the central spine, a new image emerged.
 The large loud wall texts were transformed into something more quiet.
-Removing the spine created a visible divide in the concordance - making manifest the divisiveness that underlies recent American politics. |
+Removing the spine created a visible divide in the concordance - making manifest a national divisiveness. |

 |